Scherzer shuts down Padres, Dodgers win 4-0 for 3-game sweep

 TRAINER’S ROOM

 Dodgers: Activated OF Mookie Betts from the 10-day injured list, and he was 0 for 3 with a walk and two strikeouts.
 He missed 16 games with right hip inflammation.
-Also recalled LHP Darien Núñez and optioned INF Gavin Lux and OF/INF Matt Beaty to Triple-A Oklahoma City.

 UP NEXT